 - Select which WordPress user should be listed as the author of imported posts and click “Import This Blog”

 The process of importing your Tumblr content to your WordPress has now started.
-It will take few minutes depending on how large your site is, so do wait a little bit and click on “Refresh View” to see the status of how many posts, drafts and pages have been imported from Tumblr.
+It will take few minutes depending on how large your site is, so do wait a bit and click on “Refresh View” to see the status of how many posts, drafts and pages have been imported from Tumblr.
 When the import has finished you can see all your Tumblr posts on your new site.
-Note that your old likes and reblogs will not be imported as that is part of the Tumblr network and cannot be replicated on your new home.
+Note that your old likes and reblogs won’t be imported as that is part of the Tumblr network and cannot be replicated on your new home.

 Tumblr – summary

 Tumblr looks and functions more like a social media network than a content publishing platform.
 It makes it easy for people to follow other people and post their own short updates, pictures, videos and quotes in a very simple interface.

 - Tumblr is all about curation of content – you go to explore, like, repost and share content other people have created